Rashad Barksdale

-Rashad Emmanuel Unique Barksdale (born May 11, 1984) is a former American football cornerback of the Arena Football League (AFL).
-He was drafted by the Philadelphia Eagles in the sixth round of the 2007 NFL Draft.
-He played college football at Albany.
+Rashad Emmanuel Unique Barksdale (born May 11, 1984) is an American former professional football cornerback who played primarily in the Arena Football League (AFL).
+He played college football for the Albany Great Danes and was selected by the Philadelphia Eagles in the sixth round of the 2007 NFL draft.

-Barksdale was also a member of the Kansas City Chiefs, New York Giants, New York Jets and Arizona Cardinals.
+Barksdale was also a member of the Kansas City Chiefs, New York Giants, New York Jets and Arizona Cardinals, and also played for the Calgary Stampeders of the Canadian Football League (CFL).

 College career

 At Albany, he led the Great Danes in interceptions and punt returns in 2006.

 Professional career

 Philadelphia Eagles

-Barksdale was drafted by the Philadelphia Eagles in the 6th round (201st overall) of the 2007 NFL Draft.
+Barksdale was selected by the Philadelphia Eagles in the sixth round (201st overall) of the 2007 NFL draft.
 He is the second player in Albany history to be drafted into the NFL.
 He was released by the Eagles on September 1, 2007 during the preseason.

 Kansas City Chiefs

 The next day, Barksdale signed a contract to play for the Kansas City Chiefs, which made Barksdale the first player in the history of the SUNY Albany to make an NFL 53-man roster.

 Barksdale made his NFL regular season debut on October 7, 2007, making him the first UAlbany player to appear in an NFL regular season game when he took the field on special teams for the opening kickoff.
 He also played on the punt cover and punt return units and made a fourth-quarter tackle with 6:08 remaining.

 Barksdale was released by the Chiefs during final cuts on August 30, 2008.